ihassantariq/Masters-in-Data-Science-Sapienza/README.md

 # Masters in Data Science Program of Hafiz Muhammad Hassan - 1873829

-## ALGORITHMIC METHODS OF DATA MINING AND LABORATORY -  1st Semester
+## ALGORITHMIC METHODS OF DATA MINING AND LABORATORY

 1. [Homework - 1](https://github.com/ihassantariq/ADM_HW1) - An analysis of Taxis in NYC.